V.F. Corporation (VFC)'s latest performance is not what we had anticipated

 Technical Analysis of V.F.
 Corporation (VFC)

 The latest stats from [V.F.
-Corporation, VFC] show that its last 5-days average volume of 2.79 million was inferior to 3.3 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 79.20%.
-Additionally, its Average True Range was 1.35.
+Corporation, VFC] show that its last 5-days average volume of 4.17 million was superior to 3.32 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 13.73%.
+Additionally, its Average True Range was 1.40.

 V.F.
 Corporation (NYSE: VFC) Key Stats